 - Increasing HIV/AIDS Awareness among Blacks/African Americans (CDC)

-Northern Virginia Clergy Council for the Prevention of
+Northern Virginia Clergy Council for the

 Mission: Actively engage Northern Virginia African American churches in community HIV prevention initiatives that redu ce stigma and encourage personal responsibility, testing, and treatment.

 The Northern Virginia Clergy Council for the Prevention for HIV/AIDS is a coalition of local Baptist clergy created to engage African American congregations to support, encourage and empower the faith community to take action toward stopping the spread of HIV/AIDS.